sshastri/holiday-gift-exchange/instructions.md

 ![step5](./img/step5.png)

-TODO Update the above with a screenshot ^^

 6. There should be items listed (address and gift) These are keys in the Key/Value store.
 We need to update the "value"
 ![step6](./img/step6.png)